"Please...please, please....for the love of...just STOP."

 We decided that were were hungry and tired so we left to go back to the train and ride to the city center and find a yummy meal.
 On our way out we stopped to drop some coins and take photos with these fantastic street performers.

 They were perfect!
-It was my first glimpse of my mom's generous attitude to street attitudes and performers.
+It was my first glimpse of my mom's generous attitude to street artists and performers.
 She is happy to reward people who have a talent and set out to entertain and share.
 I love that about her!

 Mozart was quite the charmer.
 He gave me a language lesson and posed all the while.
 He definitely knew how to earn a few Euros!
 I loved his shiny copper cape!